 Manningaburg, Manor house in Pewsum, Krummhörn, Germany

-The house was built in 1458 by Poppo Manninga and served as a residence for East Frisian chieftains.
-In 1565 it passed to Count Edzard II and ceased to be a center of power.
+The house was built in 1458 by Poppo Manninga and served for decades as the home of East Frisian chieftains.
+In 1565, it passed to Count Edzard II, after which it no longer functioned as a center of local power.

 The community of curious travelers